 However, these don’t always measure the bottom-line results that you expect – hope – will show up in company profits.
 When you report to your CMO, it’s essential that you provide numbers which help them justify the dollar value of marketing to the CEO and board of directors.

-Company executives want stats that demonstrate how marketing is helping attract and retain customers, sell products, and ultimately increase the value of the brand.
+B2B SaaS company executives want stats that demonstrate how marketing is helping attract and retain customers, sell products, and ultimately increase the value of the brand.

 To impress the boss, you need to measure more than individual marketing campaigns, or the collective number of impressions from all your campaigns.